Designations Congruent with Things: Chapter 23

 “Yes, but—”

-“Raleigh is talking with them,” Mako says.
-“So that I can talk with you.
-“Where are you?
-Mako continues.
-“Can you please tell me your address?”
+“Raleigh is talking with them,” Mako says, “so I can talk with you.
+Where are you?
+Can you please tell me your address?”

 “I’ll email it to you,” Newt says.

-“Can you please tell me your address,” Mako says, more emphatically this time, less like a question, more like a demand.
+“Can you please tell me your address,” Mako says more emphatically this time, less like a question, more like a demand.
 “I want to send you things and I want to know where to go when this publicity tour is over or if you don’t answer your phone for another three weeks.”

-“Now,” Mako says, stepping laterally into the role of bossy-kid sister so effortlessly that Newt’s throat aches with it.
+“Now,” Mako says, stepping into the role of bossy-kid sister so effortlessly that Newt’s throat aches with it.
 “You will tell me again what you said at the beginning of this call, but slower.”

 “Ah,” Newt says.
 “Well—”